Happy Feet: Critical reception

 Happy Feet received generally positive reviews from critics.
-On review aggregator site Rotten Tomatoes, the film has a 76% "Certified Fresh" score based on 169 reviews, with an average rating of 6.9/10.
-The site's consensus reads, "Visually dazzling, with a thoughtful storyline and catchy musical numbers, Happy Feet marks a successful animated debut from the makers of Babe."
-Metacritic reports a 77 out of 100 rating, based on 30 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+On review aggregator site Rotten Tomatoes, the film holds a 76% approval rating, based on 170 reviews, with an average rating of 6.9/10.
+The site's consensus reads: "Visually dazzling, with a thoughtful storyline and catchy musical numbers, Happy Feet marks a successful animated debut from the makers of Babe."
+Metacritic reports a 77 out of 100 rating, based on 30 critics.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

+Marjorie Baumgarten, film critic for The Austin Chronicle, wrote a positive review, saying, "Happy Feet treads material common to kids films and cartoons, most notably Dumbo: A young animal stands out from his herd or flock because of his inability to perform like the other animals, although he seemingly compensates for this defect by demonstrating a certain skill that sets him apart from the others, who ostracize him for his weirdness."
+Baumgarten also said that the CGI recreation of Antarctica is "stunning, allowing the film to shift among glorious long shots of the ice and penguin population and midshots and close-ups of the character interactions".

+James Berardinelli, film critic for ReelViews, praised its musical numbers (particularly "Kiss" and "Boogie Wonderland") and Robin Williams's performance by awarding the film three out of four, saying, "The ingredients for greatness are there.
+It's too bad the movie lost its way on the approach to the finish line.
+I recommend Happy Feet, but not as enthusiastically as I wish I could."

 Analysis

-The film garnered analysis and dissection from various critics.
 Film critic Yar Habnegnal wrote an essay in Forum on Contemporary Art and Society that examines the themes of encroachment presented throughout the film, as well as various other subtexts and themes, such as religious hierarchy and interracial tensions.
 Vadim Rizov of IFC sees Mumble as just the latest in a long line of cinematic religious mavericks.
 Some Christians have also considered the film to be anti-Christian (or antireligious in general) due to the imagery and behaviours of various characters.

-On a technical or formal level, the film has also been lauded in some corners for its innovative introduction of Miller's roving style of subjective cinematography into contemporary animation.
+On a technical or formal level, the film has also been recognised for its innovative introduction of Miller's roving style of subjective cinematography into contemporary animation.